 Read a letter written in 1937 by a passenger on the Mark Twain Zephyr.

 The Mark Twain Zephyr equipment did not serve the line through Keokuk continuously.
 At times it was reassigned to temporary service elsewhere on the Burlington system, its schedule presumably covered by conventional equipment.
 From 1957-1963 the Mark Twain Zephyr equipment returned to the Burlington-St. Louis route, but evidently under another name.
 After this assignment the train was retired and sold for display.
-It still exists, stored in derelict condition in Madison, Illinois and for sale to anyone who can meet the owner's price and arrange for its transportation to another location.
+In recent years it was stored in derelict condition in Madison, Illinois, but has recently been acquired by a tourist railroad, the Wisconsin Great Northern, with a plan to restore it to operating condition.

 A September 1959 Burlington Route schedule shows two trains each way through Keokuk, including the Zephyr Rocket (see next column).
 After 1963 only the latter served Keokuk, augmented by local bus service.

 Rock Island Lines

 The Rock Island entered Keokuk from the west, in a line that ran from Des Moines through Oskaloosa, Ottumwa, Eldon and Keosauqua.
 An October 1948 public timetable shows a mixed train in each direction between Keokuk and Oskaloosa.
 The line was abandoned in the 1980s and only a stub remains along the Des Moines River south of Keokuk, used by Pioneer Railcorp for car storage.

 On January 7, 1941 the Burlington and the Rock Island introduced a joint daily overnight train between St. Louis and Minneapolis, styled the Zephyr Rocket.
 On CB&Q rails between St. Louis and Burlington, the new train took over numbers 15 northbound and 8 southbound from earlier trains.
 Each railroad contributed an Electro-Motive diesel passenger unit as power, and many of the cars were streamlined "lightweight" equipment.